 It’s difficult to generalise what the job scope of the MCST precisely is.
-The duties tend to range from managing the day to day cleaning and fixing of the public facilities to the upholding of the general health of a compound (e.g. taking care of leakages, mould, pest) to managing its overall security.
+The duties tend to range from managing the day-to-day cleaning and fixing of the public facilities, the upholding of the general health of a compound (e.g. taking care of leakages, mould, pest), to managing its overall security.
 A good MCST could expand its duties to include community development or even property appreciation.

 In the long run, a good MCST may mean better living at lower management fees.

-It is common, especially amongst bigger estates, that the owners collectively appoint a management council, which in turn hires a management agent.
-The management agent is the go-to person who takes care of all the day to day business, and functions as the liaison between the MCST, the management council, and by extension the property owners.
+The owners will then collectively appoint a management council, which in turn hires a managing agent.
+The managing agent is the go-to person who takes care of all the day-to-day business, and functions as the liaison between the MCST, the management council, and by extension the property owners.
 This is a full-time professional who looks after the property (the head maintenance person if you like).

 A comprehensive list of all MCSTs

-Another way is to do some homework yourself (which could be a pain, yes, but bear with us, it will be worth it!).
-Go out there and see them for yourself.
+Another way would be to go out there to survey the various condos and see them for yourself.
 In all likelihood, all MCSTs will tell you beforehand that they will be doing a superb job in managing your estate.
-Yet, to be better informed, we recommend you to use their past and current performance as an indicator for future performance.
-For you, this means that you should check out how management corporations have been performing in the estates they are currently managing.
+Yet, to be better informed, we recommend you to check out the various condos and see how the management corporations have been managing.

 - Look up which estates the managing firms are currently managing and add them to a separate list.
-Again, save time by using this website
+You can save time by using this website.

 - Visit the estates and make a detailed observation of the facilities and public spaces.

-- Lastly – and this is key— talk to the tenants.
-Yes the tenants!
-After all, it is the tenants who see and experience the MCSTs work first hand every day, and they are well-suited to sharing the pros and cons about whether their estate is properly managed or not.
+- Lastly – and this is crucial – talk to the residents and tenants.
+After all, it is the residents and tenants who see and experience the MCSTs work first-hand every day, and they are well-suited to sharing the pros and cons about whether their estate is properly managed or not.

 - Additionally, you could attend the annual general meetings.
 While not the most exciting exercise you can think of, you will probably get to hear a lot about the MCST and get a good vibe of how the owners judge the MCST.

-If you enjoyed this article, you might be interested in Condo management: The most underrated cause of selling at a loss and Why it pays to be involved in your condo’s management council.
+If you found this article helpful, check out Condo management: The most underrated cause of selling at a loss and How to resolve disputes with your condos’ MCST.